AdobeDocs/journey-optimizer.nl-NL/help/using/personalization/functions/operators.md

 ### of{#or}

-De `or` Deze functie wordt gebruikt om een logische scheiding te maken.
+De functie `or` wordt gebruikt om een logische scheiding te maken.

 **Syntaxis**